AdrianChallinorOsiris/lanmon/README.md

 where the **emailaddress** is, of course, your mail address.
 If this results in your receiving an email then you are good to go.

 ## Configuration
-LAN runs off a standard JSON configuration file.
+LAN runs off a standard JSON or TOML configuration file.
 The default file is **./lanmon.json** and is of the form:
 ```
 {
     "alert_mins" : 1,